Friday, 7 March 2025

 But as I painted, I would catch myself smiling from time to time.

-I was so much happier now.
+I was becoming so much happier now.

-Reconnected, with a forgotten part of me...
+Reconnecting, with a forgotten part of me...

-Dreams Are For Real.
+Dreams R 4 Real.

 Subscribe to: